4Catalyzer/found/README.md

 Otherwise, `<Link>` forwards additional props to the child element.

-If you have your own store with `foundReducer` installed on a key other than `found`, use `createConnectedLink` with a options object with a `getFound` function to create a custom link component class, as with `createConnectedRouter` above.

 #### Programmatic navigation

-The `withRouter` HOC wraps an existing component class or function and injects `match` and `router` props, as on route components above, but with only the `location` and `params` properties on `match`.
+The `withRouter` HOC wraps an existing component class or function and injects `match` and `router` props, as on route components above.
 You can use this HOC to create components that navigate programmatically in event handlers.

 ```js
 const propTypes = {